HOA Resolution vs. Amendment

 The Skills and Qualifications of an Association Manager

 The qualifications and skills of an HOA manager can vary depending on the size and complexity of the community association.
-However, here are some common qualifications and skills that a management company desires for this role:
+However, here are some standard qualifications and skills that a management company desires for this role:

 Education